RasaHQ/rasa/docs/tutorial_basics.rst

 .. note::
    There is one special action, ``ActionListen`` which means to stop taking further actions until the user says something else.
-   For more actions which do more than just sent a message, you can define them as python classes and reference them in the domain by their module path.
+   For more actions which do more than just send a message, you can define them as python classes and reference them in the domain by their module path.
 See :ref:`custom_actions` for more information about custom actions.